Economics

 For a score of 5 on the Microeconomics exam, the student will receive three credits for ECON 1001 (Principles of Microeconomics).
 For a score of 5 on the Macroeconomics exam, the student will receive three credits for ECON 1002 (Principles of Macroeconomics).
 Students with a score of 5 on both of the AP exams may proceed to upper-level courses and cannot take any of the principle courses (ECON 1001, 1002 and 1003).
 Students with a score of 5 on only one of the AP exams normally take the other principles course.
 If the student takes ECON 1003 (Principles of Economics: Macro and Micro), they will forfeit the AP credit in economics.
 COL students with a strong high school background in micro and macro economics and/or who have taken both AP economics but did not score a 5 on either of the AP exams are encouraged to take ECON 1003.

-Courses taken abroad may be substituted for Intermediate Microeconomics (ECON 2101), Intermediate Macroeconomics (ECON 2102), Economic Statistics (ECON 2110), Econometrics (ECON 3001), or 4000-level courses, but only if the substitution has been approved by the Economics Department prior to enrollment.
-Students seeking approval for one of these courses need to submit a syllabus (not a course description) for the course to the Director of Undergraduate Studies.
-It is not necessary to submit a syllabus for approval of a non-4000-level economics elective.
-However, to ensure credit, students should also secure approval of these courses prior to departure.
+Courses taken abroad may be substituted for Intermediate Microeconomics (ECON 2101), Intermediate Macroeconomics (ECON 2102), Economic Statistics (ECON 2110), Econometrics (ECON 2120), or as electives (including at the 4000-level), but only if the substitution has been approved by the Economics Department prior to enrollment.
+Students seeking approval for one of these courses need to follow the procedure outlined on the Economics department website.

 For course listings for Economics see the Schedule of Classes.